 This is an opportunity to go behind the scenes, get into the nitty-gritty of the many paranormal worlds and enter into the fertile imaginations of authors I love.
 Bring a flashlight.
 It’s sometimes dark in here, but so worth the trip.
 Remember, monsters need love too.
 Otherwise, how would we ever have baby monsters?

 Think on THAT a while…

-Is this a series?
+Is Hard to Hold On To part of a series?
 Stand-alone book?
 If it is a series, what does the future look like for this series?
 How many more books to come?
 What can we expect and more importantly…WHEN!

 What else are you working on?

-Of all the characters in your fictional word, which one character or couple would you most like to hang out with over a long weekend?
+Of all the characters in your fictional world, which one or couple would you most like to hang out with over a long weekend?
 What would you do together?
-What actor or actress would play him/her in a movie?

 Let’s talk about craft.
 Are you a plotter or pantser?
 What are the first steps you take before diving into the writing of the next book?

 I’m a total pantser.
 Now, I’ll confess that writing romantic suspense has required more plotting from me.
 But, in general, I plot as little as possible and usually only a few chapters ahead of where I am.
 The steps I take before diving into a new book?
 Um, I open Word?
 LOL

 How long does it typically take for you to write a novel?
 Best case scenario?
 How about editing?
 How long will you pick at it before setting it free to the world?